 On the connection creation page, go to the All Settings tab.
-Then select the relevant value from the Connection Type drop-down list and specify the needed values.
+Then select the relevant value from the Connection type drop-down list and specify the needed values.

-Figure 53.
+Figure 51.
 The page for creating a new Static IPv6 connection.
 Selecting a connection type.

 Parameter Description Interface A physical interface to which the new connection will be assigned.
 In order to create an Ethernet WAN connection, select the value corresponding to the LAN port specified as the WAN port.
 In order to create an ADSL WAN connection, select the value corresponding to the existing interface or the Add new ATM PVC value for creating a new interface at the physical layer.
-Enable connection Move the switch to the right to enable the connection.
-Move the switch to the left to disable the connection.
 Connection name Available for the advanced mode only.
 A name for the connection for easier identification.

-Figure 54.
+Figure 52.
 The page for creating a new Static IPv6 connection.
 The Ethernet section.

 Parameter Description Ethernet A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
 MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
+MTU The maximum size of units transmitted by the interface.

-Figure 55.
+Figure 53.
 The page for creating a new Static IPv6 connection.
 The ATM section.